 INTERVIEW AND PHOTOS BY MARKO SYRJALA

-Brent Fitz is a Canadian musician, multi-instrumentalist and the drummer of ex-Guns’ N Roses guitarist Slash’s solo band.
-Previously, he has played with Alice Cooper, Vince Neil and Econoline Crush among others.
-At the end of the 1990s he had a band called Union with Bruce Kulick (ex -KISS) and John Corabi (ex -Motley Crue).
-But nowadays Fitz plays with Slash’s solo band where he joined in 2010.
-The band’s current line-up has recorded two studio albums, the latest WORLD ON FIRE was released in 2014.
-I met a good-humored Fitz last June in Sweden Rock Festival.
+Brent Fitz is a Canadian multi-instrumentalist, and currently the drummer of ex-Guns’ N Roses guitarist Slash’s solo band.
+Previously, he has played with Alice Cooper, Vince Neil, and Econoline Crush, among others.
+At the end of the 1990s, he had a band called Union with Bruce Kulick (ex -KISS) and John Corabi (ex -Motley Crue).
+But nowadays, Fitz plays with Slash’s solo band, where he joined in 2010.
+The band’s current line-up has recorded two studio albums.
+The latest WORLD ON FIRE was released in 2014.
+I met a good-humored Fitz last June at Sweden Rock Festival.
 We discussed Fitz’s own Guns’n Roses/Slash’s history, about how he ended up in the band, and what the future might bring.
-We also talked about his time in the Union and what all it takes to be able to end up in a position where he currently is.
+We also talked about his time in the Union and what it takes to end up in a position where he currently is.
 Read on!

 TOUR TALK AND MORE

 Let’s start with the most current thing, so what’s going on with the Slash?